 French is our core modern language at this stage as, alongside English, it can claim to be truly global, being spoken on all five continents and in addition is the official language of NATO, the UN and the European Court of Justice, amongst others.
 We follow the brand new course Dynamo in addition to a wide variety of extra resources and four periods are allocated to the teaching of French each week.
 Examples of the topics covered are school, people’s characters, health and weather, and all teaching seeks to include an introduction to France and French culture in general.
 At this stage pupils are taught in forms and two homeworks are allocated per week, one of which is normally learning and the other one written.

-In addition to French, which remains a core subject in Year 9, pupils have the opportunity to take up either German or Spanish as an extra modern foreign language.
-Three periods are allocated to French and four to German or Spanish.
-Given that pupils already have a firm grounding in French, teaching here starts gradually working towards GCSE, working with the coursebook AQA GCSE Expo, whereas beginners in German cover the basics quickly and thoroughly using Echo Express and likewise in Spanish with Mira Express.
+Pupils have the opportunity to continue with either French, German or Spanish.
+Most study two languages until the end of Year 9.
+Pupils are taught in sets and have three lessons per week.
+Given that pupils already have a firm grounding in French, teaching here starts gradually working towards GCSE, working with the coursebook AQA GCSE Studio, whereas in German progress onto the course with Stimmt 2, and likewise in Spanish with Viva 2.

 Pupils may choose as their core Modern Foreign Language French, German or Spanish, depending on which language option was chosen for Year 9, and, if desired, a second language.
 All three languages use the AQA examination board which, from 2016, is a linear qualification where all pupils sit their examinations at the end of the course.
 The wide-ranging themes covered are identity and culture, local, national, international and global areas of interest, and current and future study and employment, and we follow the AQA specific coursebooks Studio, Stimmt and Viva.
 Pupils who have excelled in languages may also be offered the opportunity to learn Italian ab initio, following the coursebook Amici and taking iGCSE after two years.